On the stunning Gunnison Route Trail

 Bountiful Wilderness and Adventure

-You can’t visit Montrose without seeing Black Canyon of the Gunnison National Park, home to staggering cliffs made of rocks so striking they look painted, as well as a canyon so deep that looking down from the rim is a beyond-dizzying experience.
+You can’t visit Montrose without seeing Black Canyon National Park, home to staggering cliffs made of rocks so striking they look painted, as well as a canyon so deep that looking down from the rim is a beyond-dizzying experience.
 Hike, drive, kayak or climb your way through this majestic park, but whatever you do, don’t miss it.

 Take the Scenic Route